+44 20 8079 7860 team@thekeyholeheartclinic.com

 Like other heart valve issues, this type of stenosis can put strain on your heart muscle and decrease blood flow.
 If left untreated, mitral valve stenosis can lead to complications such as:

-• Pulmonary hypertension – this refers to high blood pressure in the lung arteries, which causes your heart to work harder.
+• Pulmonary hypertension – refers to high blood pressure in the lung arteries, which causes your heart to work harder.

 • Atrial fibrillation – this heart rhythm problem may be caused by the stretching and enlargement of the heart’s left atrium, which causes the upper chambers of your heart to beat chaotically.